-Democrats press Trump, GOP to tighten gun controls after Odessa mass shooting
+Democrats press Trump, GOP to tighten gun controls after newest Texas mass shooting

 “Enough is enough,” she said in a statement Saturday night.
 “The Republican Senate must end its obstruction and finally pass the common-sense, bipartisan, House-passed gun violence prevention legislation that the country is demanding.”

-Senate Majority Leader Mitch McConnell, R-Ky., has expressed an openness to some kind of gun safety legislation in the wake of back-to-back mass shootings in El Paso and Dayton earlier this month, but has not committed to anything specific and insists it must have strong support from Trump.
+Senate Majority Leader Mitch McConnell, R-Ky., has expressed an openness to some kind of gun safety legislation in the wake of back-to-back mass shootings in El Paso and Dayton earlier this month, but has not committed to anything specific and insists any legislation must have strong support from Trump.

+A McConnell spokesman declined to comment Sunday, pointing to the statements the Kentucky Republican made on the issue last month.

 On CNN’s “State of the Union” Sunday morning, former congressman Beto O’Rourke, D-Texas, who is running for president, used a profanity when describing the epidemic of gun violence facing the country and noted that “we’re averaging about 300 mass shootings a year.”

-“You don’t need an AK-47; that high-impact, high-velocity round destroys your insides,” he said, calling for the government to initiate a buyback program of assault weapons.
+“You don’t need an AR-15, an AK-47.
+That is a weapon of war designed to kill people as efficiently, as effectively, in as great a number as possible,” he said, calling for the government to initiate a buyback program of assault weapons.

-While Trump touched on the issue of gun legislation in his exchange with reporters outside the White House, his attention appeared elsewhere Sunday morning as he sent a string of tweets on a range of other topics.
+Trump touched on the issue of gun legislation in his exchange with reporters outside the White House, as well as at the outset of a briefing on Hurricane Dorian at the Federal Emergency Management Agency, where he decried the “wicked” attack in Odessa.

+“My administration is committed to working with Congress to stop the menace of mass attacks,” he said, adding that “our goal must be to identify severely disturbed individuals and disrupt their plans before they strike.”

+But his attention appeared elsewhere much of the day as he sent a string of tweets on a range of other topics.

 He retweeted warnings from the Federal Emergency Management Agency and the National Hurricane Center about Hurricane Dorian, which is currently surging over the northwestern Bahamas and moving toward the southeastern United States.